har1prasad/Passoword-manager/README.md

 ## 🔑 Features
 - **User-Friendly Interface**: The password manager comes with a clean and intuitive interface, making it easy to navigate and use.
-- **Local Storage**: All passwords are stored locally on your device as a CSV file, ensuring that your sensitive data is not stored on any third-party servers.
+- **Local Storage**: All passwords are stored locally on your device as a JSON file, ensuring that your sensitive data is not stored on any third-party servers.
 - **Automatic Clipboard**: The generated password is automatically copied to your clipboard, ready to be pasted wherever needed, saving you time and reducing the risk of manual errors.
 - **Secure Password Generation**: Generate strong, random passwords with a single click, enhancing the security of your online accounts.
 - **Cross-Platform**: The application runs on Windows, macOS, and Linux.
+- **Password retrievel**: The application allows to easily retrieve password by giving the website name.

 ## Note
 Make sure to install pyperclip for clipboard functionality